MugaRay/Fake-SA/README.md

 ## Installation
 `keras-nlp` currently only supports Linux, so it's recommended to use a Linux distribution of your choice.
+To set up the project, run the following command:

 ```
 pip install -r requirements.txt